Mumps virus: Disease

 Humans are the only natural host of the mumps virus, which causes mumps.
 The disease is transmitted via contact with respiratory secretions such as aerosolized droplets and saliva.
 Infection leads to fever, muscle pain, and painful swelling of the parotid glands, two salivary glands situated on the sides of the mouth in front of the ears.
 Infection may also involve many other tissues and organs, resulting in a variety of inflammatory reactions such as encephalitis, aseptic meningitis, orchitis, myocarditis, pancreatitis, nephritis, oophoritis, and mastitis.
 Mumps is usually not life-threatening and typically resolves within a few weeks after the onset of symptoms, but long-term complications such as paralysis, seizures, hydrocephalus, and deafness can occur.
 Treatment is supportive in nature, and infection is preventable via vaccination.

 Classification

-Mumps virus, scientific name Mumps orthorubulavirus, is assigned to the genus Orthorubulavirus, in the subfamily Rubulavirinae, family Paramyxoviridae.
+Mumps virus, scientific name Orthorubulavirus parotitidis, is assigned to the genus Orthorubulavirus, in the subfamily Rubulavirinae, family Paramyxoviridae.
 Strains of MuV are named and classified using the following system: